jonasjaeger-sci/mod905/docs/user/getting-started.rst

          :header:`Autoionization of water.`

-         In this example, RETIS simulations were used to study the autoionization of pure water.
-More information can be found in the paper, please see
+         BO-DFT simulations, via the RETIS approach, were used to study water autoionization.
+The mechanism(s) have been highlighted and their rate quantified.
+Machine learning has been applied to test the quality of the order parameters (and thus of the predicted mechanism).
-         `Local initiation conditions for water autoionization <https://www.pnas.org/content/115/20/E4569>`_.
+         More information can be found in the paper `Local initiation conditions for water autoionization <https://www.pnas.org/content/115/20/E4569>`_.